Nearly all the research detailed below relies on the generous access to the VentureSource database provided by Dow Jones and Correlation Ventures.

-Is the VC Partnership Greater than the Sum of its Partners? (with M. Rhodes-Kropf) [May 2013, Revise and Resubmit] [pdf] [online appendix]
+Is the VC Partnership Greater than the Sum of its Partners? (with M. Rhodes-Kropf) [May 2013, Journal of Finance, forthcoming [pdf] [online appendix]

 This paper investigates whether individual venture capitalists have repeatable investment skill and to what extent their skill is impacted by the VC firm where they work.
 We examine a unique dataset that tracks the performance of individual venture capitalists’ investments across time and as they move between firms.
 We find evidence of skill and exit style differences even among venture partners investing at the same VC firm at the same time.
 Furthermore, our estimates suggest the partner’s human capital is two to five times more important than the VC firm’s organizational capital in explaining performance.